people live with a disability in the world today

 United Nations reports states that persons with disabilities, “the world’s largest minority”, have generally poorer health, lower education achievements, fewer economic opportunities and higher rates of poverty than people without disabilities.

-Global needs of people experiencing disability are vast.
+Global needs of people impacted by disability are vast.
 Recent statistics from the World Health Organization (WHO) state that upwards of 80% of people with disabilities reside in developing countries with a large majority of them living in poverty.

 Institutionalization of people with disabilities is common practice.
 Often these institutions do not provide developmental resources and only minimal care.
 Abuses and neglect are rampant among the disabled of developing countries.